nltk/nltk_book/book/ch04-extras.rst

 Lists can be used to represent another important data structure.
-A `queue`:dt: is a container that has a first-in-first-out (or FIFO) policy for adding and removing items (see Figure stack-queue_).
+A `queue`:dt: is a container that has a first-in-first-out (or FIFO) policy for adding and removing items (see Figure fit-stack-queue_).
 We could use a queue of length `n`:math: to create all the n-grams of a text.
 As with stacks, we will seldom have to deal with queues explicitly, as the implementation of |NLTK| n-gram taggers (Section sec-n-gram-tagging_)